Updated: July 12,2014

 18- JFK would fall back and to the left after being hit from behind.

-19- The paraffin tests on Oswald’s hands and cheek which indicated he did not fire a rifle on 11/22 must have been incompetently administered.
+19- Paraffin tests on Oswald’s hands and cheek which indicated he did not fire a rifle on 11/22 must have been incompetently administered.

-20- Three police officers who saw “7.65 Mauser” on the barrel of the first rifle found on the 6th floor of the TSBD must have all been mistaken.
+20- Four police officers who saw “7.65 Mauser” on the barrel of the first rifle found on the 6th floor of the TSBD must have all been mistaken.

 22- Bullets recovered at Dealey Plaza that did not match the Mannlicher-Carcano must have been from a previous shooting incident.

-23- It was just bad luck that Jack Ruby would die from cancer within 29 days of being diagnosed and granted a new trial.
+23- It was just a coincidence that Jack Ruby would die from sudden cancer within 29 days of being diagnosed and granted a new trial.

-24- Oswald made two of three shots in under six seconds, a feat expert marksmen could not duplicate, despite the fact that he barely passed his Marine marksmanship test and used an inferior, bolt action rifle with a misaligned scope.
+24- Oswald made two of three shots in under six seconds, a feat expert marksmen could not duplicate.
+He barely passed his Marine marksmanship test and used an inferior, bolt action rifle with a misaligned scope.

 25 The Warren Commission did not “fudge the evidence” when it changed its original finding that three shots hit JFK to 1) a single bullet struck JFK in the back, exited his throat and caused five additional wounds in Connally, 2) the second shot missed, hit a curb and bystander James Tague on the cheek, and 3) the final shot hit JFK high on the back of the skull.

-26- Although the probability is less than one in a trillion trillion trillion that 41 of 1100+ witnesses sought in four JFK investigations would be murdered in 1964-78, it does not prove a conspiracy.
+26- Although the probability is E-62 (one in a trillion trillion trillion trillion trillion) that 78 of 1400+ material witnesses would die unnaturally in 1964-78, it does not prove a conspiracy.